Because the statute database is maintained primarily for legislative drafting purposes,

 operations and gaming pursuant to an organization gaming license issued under this Act in the State of Illinois.

 (2) The Board shall consist of 5 members to be appointed by the Governor

 with the advice and consent of the Senate, one of whom shall be designated

-by the Governor to be chairman.
+by the Governor to be chairperson.
 Each member shall have a reasonable

 knowledge of the practice, procedure and principles of gambling operations.

-least one member shall be a certified public accountant experienced in
+(B) One member who is a certified public accountant

 (3) The terms of office of the Board members shall be 3 years, except

 that the terms of office of the initial Board members appointed pursuant to